-If, after the case review, the BCC concludes that more likely than not, the Student poses a significant safety risk to themselves, the BCC must first determine whether reasonable accommodations to policies, practices and procedures will sufficiently mitigate the risk, unless those reasonable accommodations would cause undue hardship for the University.
-If it is determined that reasonable accommodations can be provided, the Dean of Students Office will engage the Student in a required Crisis Case Management Response Process that may include parental notification.
-At any time, the Student may elect to apply for a voluntary leave of absence (See Section 4.2.4 below).
-A Student who fails to substantively follow or comply with the agreed upon recommendations in their Crisis Case Management Response Process, may be referred for a community standards violation of "Failure to Comply" under the Community Standards outlined in the Student Handbook.
+If, after the case review, the BCC concludes that the Student poses a safety risk to themselves, the BCC must first determine whether reasonable accommodations to policies, practices and procedures will sufficiently mitigate the risk, unless those reasonable accommodations would cause undue hardship for the University.
+If it is determined that reasonable accommodations can be provided, the Dean of Students Office will make outreach to the Student to set up a required meeting, which may result in referral to resources, referral to a clinical evaluation and/or assessment, parental notification (only in cases of imminent threat), etc. At any time, the Student may elect to apply for a Voluntary Leave of Absence (See Section 4.2.4 below).
+A Student who fails to substantively engage in this process, or follow up and comply with the agreed upon recommendations may be referred for a community standards violation of "Failure to Comply" under the Community Standards outlined in the Student Handbook.